Your Product Analysis:

 Tolerant cool-season grasses include Kentucky bluegrass, Fescues, and Perennial ryegrass, and tolerant warm-season grasses include Bermudagrass and Zoysiagrass.

-Do not apply this product to bahiagrass, bentgrass, carpetgrass, centipedegrass, dichondra, St. Augustinegrass, greens and collars at golf courses, lawns with desirable clovers or legumes, and ornamentals (flowers, trees, groundcovers, landscape beds and shrubs).
+Do not apply this product to bahiagrass, bentgrass, carpetgrass, centipedegrass, dichondra, St. Augustinegrass, greens and collars at golf courses, lawns with desirable clovers or legumes, and ornamentals (flowers, trees, groundcovers, landscape beds, and shrubs).

 When to Use

 Apply this product to broadleaf weeds that are young and actively growing for the best results.
 Spring and fall treatments under adequate soil moisture are recommended.
 Applications in the summer can be done, but are less effective.
-Fall applications provide improved control for emerged winter annuals and perennials such as henbit, chickweed, clover, and ground ivy.
+Fall applications improve control for emerged winter annuals and perennials such as henbit, chickweed, clover, and ground ivy.

-Do not broadcast Q4 Plus Herbicide when temperatures are above 90 degrees Fahrenheit, temporary turfgrass discoloration can also be expected with spot treatments when air temperatures exceed 90 degrees Fahrenheit and when rainfall is not expected within 24 hours of application.
+Do not broadcast Q4 Plus Herbicide when temperatures are above 90 degrees Fahrenheit; temporary turfgrass discoloration can also be expected with spot treatments when air temperatures exceed 90 degrees Fahrenheit and when rainfall is not expected within 24 hours of application.

 Safety Information